ZAMI NOBLA’s Community-Action Participatory Research & Publications

 Exploring pathways to successful aging among older black lesbians and sexual minority women: A focus on life satisfaction and intersectional factors

-Authors: Porsha Hall, Barbara C. Wallace, & Mary Anne Adams
+Authors: Porsha Hall, Barbara C. Wallace, and Mary Anne Adams

 Satisfaction with life is a core aspect of successful aging, which is influenced by a broad range of factors, including health, socioeconomic status, and social relationships.